inveniosoftware/docs-invenio-rdm/docs/operate/ops/logging.md

 *** Stats server enabled on 0.0.0.0:9001 fd: 11 ***
 ```

+## Nginx access logs

+Starting with InvenioRDM v14.1, the Nginx configurations provided by the
+cookiecutter and Helm chart emit access logs as JSON to standard output and
+error logs to standard error.
+This allows container log collectors to ingest
+Nginx request logs together with application logs.

+Static asset requests are excluded from the access log to reduce log volume.

 ## invenio-logging

 InvenioRDM enhances its logging capabilities with the [`invenio-logging`](https://github.com/inveniosoftware/invenio-logging) module, improving the observability and reliability of your repository.
 This ensures a smoother operational experience for administrators and end-users alike.